Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

     }

-The following will not in general produce a good random sequence, since the PRNG is reseeded each time through the loop with the current time in milliseconds:
+The following will not in general produce a good random sequence, since the PRNG is reseeded each time through the loop:

     for (int i = 0; i &lt; 1000; i++) {
         RandomDataGenerator randomData = new RandomDataGenerator();